apleasantview/wp-scratch-box/README.md

 - [Virtualbox](https://www.virtualbox.org/) ( 5.0 > )

 ### Roadmap
-- v3.x.x: moving provisioning to Ansible, PHP version bump, MariaDB, ...
+- https w/ Let's Encrypt (help wanted!).
 - Looking for contributions and input on the PHP, APACHE || `.htaccess` file and MySQL configurations.
-- A VMWare provisioner for the `Vagranfile`.
+- A VMWare provisioner for the `Vagranfile`?
 - Suggestions and improvements can be discussed in the issue tracker/through PR.

 ## Vagrant Configuration